astral-sh/uv/STYLE.md

 1. Avoid bare URLs outside of reference documentation, prefer labels, e.g., `[name](url)`.
 1. If a message ends with a single relevant value, precede it with a colon, e.g., `This is the
    value: value`.
 If the value is a literal, wrap it in backticks.
-1. Markdown files should be wrapped at 100 characters
+1. Markdown files should be wrapped at 100 characters.
+1. Use a space, not an equals sign, for command line arguments with a value, e.g.
+  `--resolution lowest`, not `--resolution=lowest`.

 ## Styling uv